EddieJIV/osTicket-Ticket-Lifecycle-Examples/README.md

 <img width="700" height="700" alt="Closed tickets thus far" src="https://github.com/user-attachments/assets/f3e87bba-dac8-42b0-be32-82aed843e32a" />

-- By navigating to the Closed tab under the Tickets heading you should be able to see the ticket we just worked to completion as well as the first one.
+- By navigating to the Closed tab under the Tickets heading, you should be able to see the ticket we just worked to completion as well as the first one.

 Congratulations!
-Thats another ticket down.
+That's another ticket down.
 We successfully navigated the ticketing process for a reported issue with Adobe, transforming an ambiguous ticket into a clear and actionable support request.
 By engaging with the end-user, Karen, we clarified the situation, categorized the ticket appropriately, and assigned the correct SLA.
 After troubleshooting and confirming the resolution, we documented each step, ensuring transparency and effective communication.

 # Example 3: CFO's Laptop won't turn on

-- For this example, we are going to pretend like the CFO personally called you in a frenzy because he has a meeting with the company's board members in 30 minutes and his laptop will not turn on.
+- For this example, we are going to pretend like the CFO personally called you in a frenzy because he has a meeting with the company's board members in 30 minutes and their laptop will not turn on.
 - With this information, you understand that time is of the essence so you kindly and calmly ask them for permission to swing by their office to take a look at it.

 <img width="700" height="700" alt="Adminuser login" src="https://github.com/user-attachments/assets/b3f9086e-b0ba-4743-bf11-8fcc044d5ca3" />